maciej-ka/demo-service-catalogue/README.md

 And visit http://localhost:8000

 #### Project Structure
-Files are organized as in specification example.
+Files are organized as given in specification example.

 #### NPM Commands
 ```bash